 The questionnaire results concerning the use of Pen Memo (Table 4) show that the participants did not find it comfortable writing with the stylus.
 This was mainly because of the unfamiliar surface of the Tablet PC and the latency of note updating.
-Results concerning the functions for arranging and reorganizing showed above-average satisfaction.
+Results concerning the functions for arranging and reorganizing showed aboveaverage satisfaction.

-4. Conclusion
+4 Conclusion

-We have evaluated the effects of rearranging lecture notes on remembrance using a simple note-taking application called Pen Memo.
+We have evaluated the effects of rearranging lecture notes on remembrance using a simple notetaking application called Pen Memo.
 Our experimental results indicate that note rearrangement significantly improved remembrance.
 We believe that note rearrangement, such as adding and moving drawings and annotating by inputting text, has three effects: (1) it makes lecture notes more legible, (2) it forces the student to think about the lecture content, and (3) it strengthens the impression of the lecture and the activity itself.
 Even though the initial rearrangement takes a considerable time, we found there was no significant difference in the second review time thanks to the reinforcement.
-Therefore, students can make better notes which are legible, well-organized, and easy to review if they spend time rearranging their original notes
+Therefore, students can make better notes which are legible, wellorganized, and easy to review if they spend time rearranging their original notes.

-Regarding the Pen Memo system, the rectangular region for selection should be improved to enable a flexible selection and moving function.
-More flexible and effective selection and grouping functions, similar to those of Scan-Scribe [13], should make arrangement tasks easier.
+Regarding the Pen Memo system, the rectan-

+gular region for selection should be improved to enable a flexible selection and moving function.
+More flexible and effective selection and grouping functions, similar to those of Scan-Scribe (Saund et al., 2003), should make arrangement tasks easier.

 In this experiment, the content of the video lecture was well organized so there was little need for the participants to drastically rearrange their notes.
-Moreover, the scrolling metaphor adopted for Pen Memo might reduce the need for rearrangement, compared to that when using a fixed page format like that of an actual paper notebook, because the participants could take notes on a continuous page.
+Moreover, the scrolling metaphor adopted for Pen Memo reduced the need for rearrangement, compared to that when using a fixed page format like that of an actual paper notebook, because the participants could take notes on a continuous page.
 We believe this arrangement will be especially effective for taking notes during class discussions and meetings which do not follow prepared scenarios.
 In our future work, we will investigate the effect of note rearrangement for such activities.
-Also, we will continue to investigate relationships between amount of rearrangement and level of understanding.